PelerYuan/CodeOfBlog/source/_posts/WSL2-1-5-0-ubuntu22-04-proxy-configration.md

 ## WSL2.1.5.0 ubuntu22.04 proxy configration

-I updated WSL to the latest version, and I found all the method on the Internet was complex and not avaliable any more.
+I have updated WSL to the latest version, and I found all the method on the Internet was complex and not avaliable any more.

 After trying for lots of methods, I suddenly heard someone said `put it simple`.

 And...

-it's really simple!
+It's really simple!
 INDEED!

-new version have an excellent adaptation of proxy.
+The new version have an excellent adaptation of proxy.

 ### Solution
 1. create .wslconfig in `C:\Users\YOUR_USERNAME` if you can't find it